KMVarma/BitterSweetMusic/README.md

 ### Sample Usage

+User: "Alexa, open BitterSweet Sounds"

+Alexa:

+User: "I'm eating a hamburger"

+Alexa: Which of the following ingredients

 ## BitterSweet Custom Alexa Skill

+### Intents

+### Utterances

 ## AWS Lambda Function

-lambda_function.py is an AWS labmda function that has all of the backend code.
-It is serverless
+lambda_function.py is a serverless AWS labmda function that has all of the backend code.
+It takes a JSON file from the frontend of the Alexa skill based on the user's utterance, interprets the JSON file to formulate a generate a new JSON file representing the response that the skill should provide.

 ### Functionality
 * `lambda_handler`: